II. Practical steps for querying tariffs on wooden furniture

 The Philippines implements a classified tax - collection system for the import of wood products, and the specific tax rate is determined according to and product type:

-Internationally - recognized Safety Standards Tariff optimization plan
+1. Tariff optimization plan

 Utilize the preferential tax rate of the ASEAN Free Trade Agreement (AFTA)